 Location makes all the difference—and searching for a future-focused city will help.
 Growth companies will benefit from cities with a skilled and available workforce, high connectivity—whether through broadband or physical transportation—and specific industrial expertise.
 (Think AI in Pittsburgh or geospatial tech in St. Louis).
 Seeking a location outside of strained “hot spots” can tap your business to communities with excellent business potential and economic growth.

 When researching your move, think about the impact of location on both small and large scales.
 The size of your office and its street address are important—the facilities need to be suited to your company culture, from the layout of the meeting rooms to the availability of parking.
-Will your employees enjoy living near the near location?
-Think about the cost of living, the social culture, even the weather—the granular details that will affect your business’s day-to-day.
+Will your employees enjoy living near the new location?
+Think about the cost of living, the social culture, even the weather—the granular details that will affect your business’s day-to-day as well as your employees’ quality of life.

 On a broader scale, consider the neighborhood, the city, and the region that your business will become a part of.
 Is your business sector thriving in this location, or will it be more difficult to break in?
 Read up on industry trends to get an idea about how your business will continue to succeed in a new location one, five, and ten years into the future.